AwesomeFlax/RememberEverything/README.md

 ## Getting Started

 Get project, run it with Android Studion 2,0 or above and compile it for your Android device.
-Android device'ssystem has to be 4.0+.
+Android device's system has to be 4.0+.

 ### Requirements
 ```